lionbee/metricinator/README.md

 - More metrics.
 My focus was getting a basic system done for gauges
 - More types of metrics.
 The system only supports gauges.
 Added support for timers and counters would be cool.
 - Perhaps redoing everything in Go could be fun.
+- CI, none is configured at the moment